jouros/gorestapi/README.md

 curl --data-urlencode 'query=up{}' <http://10.0.1.131:32090/api/v1/query> | jq

-We have some access problems to be fixed:
+We have some Prometheus access problems to be fixed:

 1. Prometheus is trying to get kube controller manager metrics from deprecated port 10252, new port is 10259
 2. Same as above with kube scheduler, prome is trying deprecated port 10251, new port is 10257